 The Turks love to party, and while the Istanbul gay scene is under pressure, it seems local queers are merely more determined to come together at night and celebrate pride and diversity in the face of increasing adversity.

-Sadly the feeling of inclusivity and ‘one family’ doesn’t extend to bartenders in Gay Istanbul so always ask the price of everything in advance and have small notes to avoid being ripped off – It is extremely common and the biggest complaint from gay travelers in Istanbul.
+Sadly the feeling of inclusivity and ‘one family’ doesn’t extend to bartenders in Gay Istanbul, so always ask the price of everything in advance and have small notes to avoid being ripped off – It is extremely common and the biggest complaint from gay travelers in Istanbul.

 Gay Bars in Istanbul

-There are also a few transgender bars & clubs in Gay Istanbul which can be fun to explore, but be aware trans people here often acts as hosts.
+There are also a few transgender bars & clubs in Gay Istanbul, which can be fun to explore, but be aware trans people here often acts as hosts.
 This means if they sit and talk with you at the bar, you are expected to pay for their drinks.

-- No Name Club – Probably the most popular trans club in Istanbul.
+Probably the most popular trans club in Istanbul.
 Small and filled with local trans people and their admirers – gay, straight and bi.

-- Sahara Club – The oldest Istanbul trans bar.
+The oldest Istanbul trans bar.
 Dark, dirty and a place where you are almost guaranteed to get ripped off.

 Gay Clubs in Istanbul

-Saturdays are the most popular night, but the dance floor gets’s busy most nights of the week, and there is even drag shows on Sundays and through the week.
-The bonus features are the outdoor backyard for fresh air, a cruisy atmosphere and free drink with entrance!
+Saturdays are the most popular night, but the dance floor gets busy most nights of the week, and there are even drag shows on Sundays and throughout the week.
+The bonus features are the outdoor backyard for fresh air, a cruisy atmosphere and free drinks with entrance!

-- Love Dance Point – A small gay club in Istanbul that has been around for over a decade.
-Hot shows featuring go-go dancers and talented drag queens on the weekend and this place get insanely packed.
+A small gay club in Istanbul that has been around for over a decade.
+Hot shows featuring go-go dancers and talented drag queens on the weekend, and this place get insanely packed.
 Maybe even too packed, if crowds are not your thing.

 Posh and LBGT-popular, SuperFabric is the place to go for table service, muscular belly dancers, and larger-than-life go-go dancers.
 Often too crowded to dance especially given all the tables – and the bouncers can be over-zealous but perfect for people watching and cruising if you have the cash to burn.

 Gay Saunas & Hamams in Istanbul

-Below we have listed the most popular Istanbul gay hamam which are often frequented by gay men – however, please practice discretion and care.
+Below we have listed the most popular Istanbul gay Hamam which are often frequented by gay men – however, please practice discretion and care.
 To avoid any issues or disappointment, best to go into the Istanbul bathhouse scene simply want to experience the history and tradition of the Turkish bath, and if more happens – so be it!